Addressing an Independence Violation

-Audit Conduct has helped firms evaluate the ramifications of a breach of AICPA, SEC, PCAOB, GAO, DOL or other auditor independence rules or regulations in an audit or other attest engagement and determine what actions may be taken to resolve the matter.
+Audit Conduct has helped firms evaluate the ramifications of a breach of AICPA, SEC, PCAOB, GAO, DOL or other auditor independence rules or regulations in an audit or other attest engagement and determine what actions should be taken.

-Typically, we work with a firm to review the relevant facts and circumstances, help determine the impact of the breach on the firm's independence, and recommend next steps in accordance with professional and regulatory standards.
+Typically, we work with a firm to review the relevant facts and circumstances, help determine the impact of the breach on the firm's independence, and recommend corrective actions in accordance with professional and regulatory standards.
 If needed, we can assist the firm in communications with the appropriate regulatory body.

 Interpreting Subjective Rules

 Complying With Multi-layered Independence Requirements (DOL, AICPA, FDIC, SEC, PCAOB)

 The maze of auditor independence requirements can be tricky to navigate; our job is to guide you through.
 For example, multiple independence rules can apply to audit services performed for an employee benefit plan or a benefit plan's sponsor, e.g. , DOL, AICPA, FDIC, SEC, and/or PCAOB.
 We have worked with firms to create tools (e.g., charts or matrices) that the firm's quality control personnel and/or its professionals can use to facilitate review of similar matters going forward.

 Accountancy Board Regulations

 We have advised firms on the impact of state accountancy board regulations and other relevant professional rules on their CPA firm's practice.
 For example, a firm may wish to acquire a financial advisory firm, provide new types of nonaudit services or use certain types of fee arrangements.
 We can provide a synopsis of the relevant rules and regulations, and the options that are available.

 Policies and Procedures Review